lsaffre/north/docs/tutorials/polls/mysite/index.rst

   )

-Note that "'djangosite'" must be the **last entry** of your :setting:`INSTALLED_APPS` because the only thing it does is to call :meth:`settings.SITE.startup <djangosite.Site.startup>`
+Note that "'djangosite'" must be the **last entry** of your :setting:`INSTALLED_APPS`.
+That's because the only thing it does is to call :meth:`settings.SITE.startup <djangosite.Site.startup>`

 And finally declare a local fixture directory::